Team-Steele/tvshowapp-backend/README.md

 ## Issues and future stretch goals:

+1. We definilty had an issue with user login and authentication.
+We were not able to implement this goal at this time.
-1. An important part of this project was learning to work as a group.
+2. An important part of this project was learning to work as a group.
 It is easy to write your own code but having to incorporate another person's code and ideas was a great learning experience.
 Each step in this project seemed to break down into even smaller steps.
 Like a link in a chain if one thing is missing or in the wrong place it can cause a headache.
 Working in a group exacerbated headache at times and others times helped elevate the pressure.
 Overall the group was a success and worked together to figure out solutions to our issues.

-2. Right from the beginning we knew connecting our users with there comments would be a challenge.
+3. Right from the beginning we knew connecting our users with there comments would be a challenge.
 Also being able to add shows from a fetch call to an API was going to prove to be a task in itself.
-3. We also had a bit of trouble deploying our app to heroku at first.
+4. We also had a bit of trouble deploying our app to heroku at first.
 Getting familiar with configuring everything and adding Config Variables to Heroku so that it would recognize our API key without sharing it with the internet.